Almonds and Olivez

 Cabbage and Cancer

 Cabbage’s anti-carcinogenic activity is attributed to the presence of its biologically active compound – glucosinolates (Smiechowska et al. 2008).
-Glucosinolates are naturally occurring compounds that are found in cruciferous vegetables and are said to influence a number of cellular processes in the body which can inhibit the incidence of cancer (Smiechowska et al. 2008; Soundararajan & Kim, 2018).
+Glucosinolates are naturally occurring compounds that are found in cruciferous vegetables and are said to influence several cellular processes in the body which can inhibit the incidence of cancer (Smiechowska et al. 2008; Soundararajan & Kim, 2018).

 Cabbage anti-tumour effects were observed in both in vivo and in vitro studies.
 One such was conducted by Komatsu et al. (1998).
 In this study, it was found that whole cabbage extract stimulated the spleen cells in rats to develop what is called a ‘tumour necrosis factor’.
 This activity then causes a cytotoxic effect in the ascites hepatoma cells of the rats.
 Necrosis is a cell tissue that is developed when the body incurs an injury.
 As such, it is called a ‘death tissue’ because it tends to kill the cells and can cause the body to achieve an anti-tumour effect (Stefan et al.,2020).